- About Us

 This renaissance education culminates in an outdoor exploration that allows seniors to synthesize their various academic studies in both the sciences and the arts as they actually live out their reading of Emerson, Thoreau and Whitman.

 The Waldorf curriculum does not limit learning to the classroom but brings the student into the world.
-Each year the curriculum includes an appropriate vocational practicum or outdoor adventure.
+Each year the curriculum includes an appropriate vocational practicum (like an internship) and outdoor adventure(s).

 Foreign Exchange Program: The students can readily participate in foreign exchange programs with Waldorf Schools in Europe and in other parts of the world.
 During the last 20 years, Kimberton has had exchanges with schools in Europe, South America, and some Kimberton students have attended schools in Australia and New Zealand.